Sulpitz/GuildInspector/README.md

 # GuildInspector
-Addon fow World of Warcraft Classic 1.13.x.
+Addon fow World of Warcraft The Burning Crusade Classic 2.5.x.

 **Don't forget to change the foldername!
 Remove the -master**